TexasInstruments/simplelink-prop_rf-examples/README.md

 Note that _sometimes_ the dependencies can vary from SDK to SDK.
 For example, if you've been using the F2 SDK and SysConfig version X, and want to start using the F3 SDK, it may require a newer SysConfig version.
-So be sure to refer to each SDK's README.md and Release Notes.
+So, again, be sure to refer to each SDK's README.md and Release Notes.

 Often newer versions of dependencies are compatible, so you can use newer-and-compatible versions than the SDK was validated against.
 But each SDK